-Action: Afterward, discuss the created artworks.
+Goal: To reflect on the process and the final result.
+Action: Discuss the drawings afterward.
 Ask reflective questions such as:

-- How did painting with ink or watercolor go? - What colors did you choose and why? - · What are you most proud of in your drawing?
+- How did the drawing with the ballpoint pen go? - Which shading technique worked best for you and why? - What are you most proud of in your drawing?

-6. Presentation Goal: Be proud of the final result and inspire others with the beautiful works.
+6. Presentation

+Goal: To be proud of the final result and inspire others with the beautiful works.
 Action: Organize a space travel exhibition within the school.
-See the tips for this on page 6.
+See the tips on page 6.